AydenTFoxx/ModLib/README.md

   - Additionally, cosmetic or client-sided options can instead be checked with the variants `IsClientOptionEnabled`, `IsClientOptionValue<T>`, and `GetClientOptionValue<T>`.
 Note these don't allow you to specify an ID directly, however.

 If the Rain Meadow mod is present, option values are automatically synced between the host and clients, ensuring your mod works as expected in an online context.
 When leaving a lobby, the client's options return to their original values.

-> (TODO: Force a refresh of the local `OptionUtils.SharedOptions` instance when no longer online?
-Seems only useful in a few edge cases, but relevant nonetheless)

 Temporary options can also be created and removed with `OptionUtils.SharedOptions.AddTemporaryOption` and `RemoveTemporaryOption`, respectively.
 Temporary options do not alter the saved REMIX option values, instead overriding their representation at runtime.
 After removing them and refreshing the option holder (with `OptionUtils.SharedOptions.RefreshOptions()`), they return to their original values.